-Nightbot Timers have the ability to send messages on specific intervals.
-They are frequently used for social media links an general chat notifications.
+Nightbot Timers have the ability to send messages at specific intervals.
+Frequently used for social media links and general chat notifications.

 Timers can be created and managed on the Timers page in the control panel.

 Creating a Timer for your chat couldn't be any easier.

 First head over to the Timers page.

 In the top right corner of the panel, click the blue Add button which will open up a popup allowing you to create a timer.

 Name - This is your timer name.
 This has no real significance but to give you a quick reference to what your timer does.
 Ex.
 Twitter Message

 Message - What do you want your timer's message to say when it gets shown in the chat?
 Custom Variables can also be used to make dynamic messages.